Webhooks

 email.sent Email accepted by the delivery provider and handed off for sending

-email.delivered Receiving mail server confirmed successful delivery to the recipient's inbox
+email.delivered Receiving mail server confirmed delivery to the recipient's inbox

 email.complained Recipient marked the email as spam.
 Address is automatically suppressed